Ever wondered how to estimate power of your design: Its relatively simple:

 3.

-The simulation should be run for sufficient amount of time, using a testbench which resulted
+The simulation should be run for sufficient amount

 in exercising the design to its limit.